The Bad News

 Portland area residents send over a million tons of waste to landfills every year.

 Unofficial and highly biased sources rate Portland as one of the most creative and diverse artist communities in the country.

 What if we were to harness our region’s artistic energy to help address the problem of excessive waste generation?

-In the fall of 2010, crackedpots, an environmental arts organization, Recology, an employee-owned company that manages resource recovery facilities, and Metro, the regional government for the Portland metropolitan area, got together to create GLEAN.
+In the fall of 2010, Recology, an employee-owned company that manages a variety of resource recovery facilities, Metro, the regional government that manages the Portland metropolitan area’s garbage and recycling system, and crackdpots, an environmental arts organization, got together to create GLEAN.

 Visit our Flickr page to see images of GLEAN programs past and present at www.flickr.com/photos/pnap.